Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 one doesn't get discouraged by the lack of activities, the censorship on Facebook and the internet, the curfew

-of 11 pm and from the expensive and difficult to obtain entry visa ($ 320), it is possible to meet
+of 11 pm and from the need of an entry visa, it is possible to meet

 nice and kind people.
 Here below some photos taken during